GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 SCIM is a specification designed to reduce the complexity of user management operations by providing a common user schema and the patterns for exchanging such schema using HTTP in a platform-neutral fashion.
 The aim of SCIM is achieving interoperability, security, and scalability in the context of identity management.

-Developers can think of **SCIM** merely as a **REST API** with endpoints exposing **CRUD** functionality (create, retrieve update, and delete).
+Developers can think of **SCIM** merely as a **REST API** with endpoints exposing **CRUD** functionality (create, read, update and delete).

-For your reference, current version of the standard is governed by the following documents: [RFC 7642](https://tools.ietf.org/html/rfc7642), [RFC 7643](https://tools.ietf.org/html/rfc7643), and [RFC 7644](https://tools.ietf.org/html/rfc7644).
+For your reference, the current version of the standard is governed by the following documents: [RFC 7642](https://tools.ietf.org/html/rfc7642), [RFC 7643](https://tools.ietf.org/html/rfc7643), and [RFC 7644](https://tools.ietf.org/html/rfc7644).

-## API protection
+## API Protection

-Clearly this API must not be anonymously accessed, however, SCIM standard does not define a specific mechanism to prevent unauthorized requests to endpoints.
+Clearly, this API must not be anonymously accessed.
+However, the basic SCIM standard does not define a specific mechanism to prevent unauthorized requests to endpoints.
 There are just a few guidelines in section 2 of [RFC 7644](https://tools.ietf.org/html/rfc7644) concerned with authentication and authorization.

 Gluu Server CE allows you to protect your endpoints with [UMA](#scim-protected-by-uma) (a profile of [OAuth 2.0](http://tools.ietf.org/html/rfc6749)).
-This is a safe and standardized approach for controling access to web resources.
+This is a safe and standardized approach for controlling access to web resources.
 For SCIM protection, we **strongly recommend** its usage.

 Alternatively, for testing purposes you can temporarily enable the test mode.
-In this "mode" some complexity is taken out of the way so it serves as a quick and easy way to start interacting with your service as well as learning about SCIM.
+In this mode, some complexity is taken out so that it serves as a quick and easy way to start interacting with your service, as well as learning about SCIM.

-### Protection using UMA
+### Protection Using UMA

-By default the API is not active, so the first step is just to enable it:
+By default, the API is not active, so the first step is just to enable it:

-- Login to the oxTrust GUI
+- Log into the oxTrust GUI

 - Go to `Configuration` > `Organization Configuration` and choose "enabled" for the SCIM support property

 ![enable scim](../img/scim/enable-scim.png)

-Then, proceed to enable UMA protection mode:
+Then, enable UMA protection mode:

 - Activate the UMA SCIM custom script in oxTrust admin GUI: Go to `Configuration` > `Manage Custom Scripts`, and in the tab for `UMA RPT policies` check "Enabled" for the script labeled "Sample client authz UMA RPT Policy".
-Finally press the "Update" button.
+Finally press the "Update" button

 ![enable uma](../img/scim/enable_uma.png)

-### Protection using test mode
+### Protection Using Test Mode

 By default the API is not active, so the first step is just to enable it:

-- Login to the oxTrust GUI
+- Log into the oxTrust GUI

 - Go to `Configuration` > `Organization Configuration` and choose "enabled" for the SCIM support property

 ![enable scim](../img/scim/enable-scim.png)

-Then, proceed to enable test mode:
+Then, enable test mode:

-- Navigate to `Configuration` > `JSON Configuration` > `OxTrust Configuration`, scroll down and set the `scimTestMode` property to true.
+- Navigate to `Configuration` > `JSON Configuration` > `OxTrust Configuration`, scroll down and set the `scimTestMode` property to true

-- Click the Save Configuration button at the bottom.
+- Click the Save Configuration button at the bottom

 You can verify the current authentication scheme by querying the `/ServiceProviderConfig` endpoint: